Get small nursery ideas & tips for your apartment or small home

 It hugs the baby and acts like a swaddle for baby and it’s great to encourage sleeping on your back and to aid in reducing acid reflux (which is common in newborns).

 If you like the look of a baby crib, you can try a portable crib like this one that can be folded up easily and be used for over nights at gran and grandpa’s.

-Either of these choices can help with your small space nursery solutions and free up what little room you have.
+Either of these choices can help with your small space nursery room solutions and free up what little room you have.

 2. Use a Dresser for a Changing Table

-Another space saving idea for your nursery is instead of purchasing a changing table, get a dresser and change pad.
+Another space saving idea for nursery rooms is instead of purchasing a changing table, get a dresser and change pad.
 Babies are known to come with a lot of things, but if you don’t have room for those things – or you need to budget for baby – a dresser can act as a place for storage as well as a changing table.